ari-gaskins/Git-Repo-Automation/README.md

 12) code .

 - created .env file and settings.py which will hold internal settings for the program and not be shown
+- use selenium to access webdriver (see test_selenium.py for example or Test-Selenium on github)
 - make code to give command function
 - import os for bash commands in python
 - subprocess.run(args, capture_output = TRUE) will let you do the command and then see output